tdhock/change-tutorial/Submission.md

 * iregnet: supervised penalty learning via elastic net regularized interval regression.

-## Expected number of attendees
+## Potential attendees

-Time series data are rather common, so changepoint detection should be a rather popular topic.
+Time series data are rather common in many fields (finance, genomics, environment), so changepoint detection should be a rather popular topic.
 We expect an audience of about 50 people, so please reserve a large classroom or small lecture hall.

+## Instructor Biographies

+Toby Dylan Hocking (McGill University, Montreal, Canada;
+toby.hocking@r-project.org, https://github.com/tdhock) is a
+post-doctoral researcher, working on new machine learning models for genomic data.
+He has implemented several R packages for changepoint detection (neuroblastoma, bams, PeakSegDP, PeakSegJoint, coseg).
+He has also implemented several R graphics packages, including directlabels (won best student poster at useR2011) and animint (presented in a JSM2015 invited session and a useR2016 tutorial).

+Rebecca Killick (Lancaster University, UK; r.killick@lancs.ac.uk, http://www.lancs.ac.uk/~killick) is a Lecturer in Statistics at the University of Lancaster.
+Her research is in developing methodology for the analysis of nonstationary time series to address real world problems.
+She has taught a range of courses over the last 10 years from first year undergraduate introductory courses to PhD level courses both theoretical and practical.
+She has created and contributed to several R packages on changepoint detection including changepoint, changepoint.np, EnvCpt and delivered a workshop on changepoint detection at eRum2016.
+Her code has been adapted for delivery in commercial software and is available as part of the NAG libraries.